grahamjenson/list_of_recommender_systems/README.md

 Not very many Non-SaaS Non-OpenSource recommender systems seem to exist.
 Below is a list:

 1. [Dato](http://dato.com/) is a company that provides a python package and servers for business machine learning including many predictive algorithms for recommendations.
 They also integrate with [Apache Spark](http://blog.dato.com/using-apache-spark-with-graphlab-create) and have great blog posts like **[Why is building custom recommender systems hard?
 Does it have to be?](http://blog.dato.com/why-is-building-custom-recommender-systems-hard-does-it-have-to-be)**.
 Their customers include Pandora and StumbleUpon, must be a good product.
-2. [Gravity R&D](http://www.gravityrd.com/) is a company built by some of the winners from the 2009 Netflix prize.
-They offer a product that provides targeted, customized recommendations to users of websites.
-They have some pretty big clients including [DailyMotion](http://www.gravityrd.com/projects#block-views-block-key-partners-key-partners) and a [technology page](http://www.gravityrd.com/technology) which describes their architecture, algorithms, and a list of publications. (suggested by [Martin Vetes](https://www.linkedin.com/in/martonvertes))

 ## Academic Recommender Systems